ivovtin/Dmeson/README.md

 bzcat /space/runs/daq021913.nat.bz2 | KDisplay -r -e3197
 ```

-For processing prepared root-files with reconstruction for D-mesons got to analysisD0 or analysisDplus directory. <br />
+For processing prepared root-files with reconstruction for D-mesons go to analysisD0 or analysisDplus directory. <br />
 For run use: <br />
 ```
 ./D0meson 0